How to create a freebies resource library on your blog

 I use Canva Pro to make all my digital freebies and downloads.
 You can easily create stunning resources, then download as PDF in Canva.
 It’s truly magic!

 Make sure your offerings are high value for your particular audience… Ie: that they’ll want to part with their email address in order to receive your download.
+Check out some other fab freebie ideas here.

 You might also be interested in: